mehmandarov/mehmandarov.github.io/_posts/2017-12-01-escaping-developer-nigthmares.markdown

 * Are the libraries you are using compatible with each other?
 * Do the libraries you are using have appropriate licenses that are compatible with your system? _(This also applies to the open source software licenses.)_

-The issues and vulnerabilities are being found and patched all the time.
-As an example for this, let me point to the Google's [OSS-Fuzz Project][5] that has found [numerous security vulnerabilities][4] in several critical open source projects.
+Issues and vulnerabilities are being found and patched all the time.
+As an example for this, let me point to Google's [OSS-Fuzz Project][5] that has found [numerous security vulnerabilities][4] in several critical open source projects.
 Unfortunately, even though many people are aware of the security issues in software in general, the library updates still often tend to be forgotten.

 It is also worth noting that while most of the issues on my list above are security related, the last one might be of a legal sort, and probably is the most neglected of the issues listed.